CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

      ![](images/L03/image60.png)

 8. Copy the **API Key** value.
 9. Go back to the connector editor, paste the API Key you copied in the previous step and click **Create connection**.
+Now, close the browser tab by clicking on **X**.

      ![](images/L03/image61.png)